hackclub/hackclub/CONTRIBUTING.md

 1. All contributions should be made through your own fork ([Need help forking a repository?][fork]).
 Once you have your own fork set up you can begin making your changes on it.
+2. If you don't want to clone the entire repo, you can do a shallow clone like so : `git clone --depth 1 <repository-link>`.
-2. Check out a branch from your fork that describes the change being made.
+3. Check out a branch from your fork that describes the change being made.
 Make sure you only include commits in this branch that are related to the branch's feature.
-3. After you have made your changes and pushed them onto your GitHub fork, you can create a Pull Request
+4. After you have made your changes and pushed them onto your GitHub fork, you can create a Pull Request
    ([Want help submitting a Pull Request?][pull_request]).
 If the Pull Request resolves an issue, be sure to have the issue number in the description.
-4. Wait for your PR to be reviewed by one of the core contributors.
+5. Wait for your PR to be reviewed by one of the core contributors.
 We'll assess for following the [contribution guidelines](GUIDELINES.md) and if it is intended to solve an issue, how well it does so.